1ShoukR/dune-takehome/README.md

 This is a takehome project given to me by Dune Security.
 It is a dynamic form builder application with ability to see live analytics of each form that is created.
 This app also allows for a person to generate a link and share their forms with other people.
 There is an authentication flow that makes every form unique to one person.
 You can preview the form, view your form, edit a form, publish them, and save as drafts

+## Extra Credit

+I am using JWT from the extra credit.
+I think that should be a requirement for the project, rather than extra credit.
+Just some small feedback.
+I did not have time to implement a DarkMode, but I would approach it with a ThemeProvider and ThemeContext nd utilize that to set DarkMode throughout the app.
+I did not have time to add unit tests
+I did not have time to add CSV exports, however, i do not think that would be too difficult to implement

+## Things To Add

+- I could add some way to delete forms.
+I feel like that should be a requirement, but it was not specified.
+- I could add a way to group forms together like how they are with the published and draft tags.
+That way, you can add different forms to a single group of forms.

 ## Tech Stack

 - **Frontend**: Next.js 15, React 19, TailwindCSS 4, TypeScript